 The export columns in the IO Spanish accounts for 2005 are already split by EU and non-EU usage.
 Thus, the basic values (i.e., prior to export subsidies) from these accounts are deployed to update all non agro-food rows.
 For primary agriculture and food sectors, detailed HS6 level trade data from the DATACOMEX database are aggregated and reconciled with the IO Spanish accounts totals for EU and non-EU exports.
-Biofuels export data are also incorporated into ORANI-ESP 2005 data.
-For bio ethanol, export data for natured and denatured ethanol from the Ministerio de Industria, Turismo y Consumo (2009) from the DATACOMEX database, are compared with the supply and demand balance accounts in Ballesteros (2005) for 2005.
+Biofuels export data are also incorporated into the 2005 data.
+For bioethanol export data for natured and denatured ethanol34 from the Ministerio de Industria, Turismo y Consumo (2009) from the DATACOMEX database, are compared with the supply and demand balance accounts in Ballesteros (2005) for 2005.
 Both sets of figures are close.
 We employ the official DATACOMEX data, which divide export trade into EU and non-EU components.
-In the case of bio diesel exports, the supply and demand balance data are employed from Ballesteros (2005).
+In the case of biodiesel export values, the supply and demand balance data are employed from APPA (2009).